 Write the following numbers using digits:

-Thirteen thousand, one hundred and three.
+Sixteen thousand, one hundred and twenty seven.

 How did you use this starter?
 Can you suggest